learnable-content/Laravel-5/README.md

 ## Where

 There are many ways for us to retrieve data from our Post model.
 Another way to do so is using the `where` clause.
 You can do `$post = Post::where('title', '=', 'New title');` and that will search the table posts to see where the title is equal to the third parameter passed.

-**More examples about relations, scopes and guarding fields should be added**